fractal6/fractal6.go/docs/file-storage.md

 remains (the count proves the rows exist, the token that the rewrite landed).
 Declaring nothing settles on the first read, no delay.
-Otherwise it re-polls every `notify.upload_poll_interval_ms` up to `notify.upload_poll_attempts` times (1.5s × 30 ≈ 45s); past the budget the email degrades as with no poll at all.
+Otherwise it re-polls every `notify.upload_poll_interval_ms` up to `notify.upload_poll_attempts` times (1.5s × 30 ≈ 45s); past the budget the email degrades as with no poll at all, and the count of still-missing files is carried on `EventNotif.MissingAttachments` to render a hint line at the end of the email body (`renderMissingAttachmentsHint`).

 ### Inbound email replies